ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 - **Storage** - Stores and retrieves data of the chain's state.
 - **Virtual Machine** - Entry point for all the components to orchestrate them according to the consensus engine and API requests.
 - **Service** - API handlers for interacting with VM and initialized chain.
-- **Factory** - For creating new instances of the virtual machine.
+- **Factory** - For creating new instances of the Virtual Machine.

 ## Transaction Lifecycle in BlobVM

-Virtual Machine exposes APIs or handlers for users to make direct RPC to service or use the client to interact with the service.
+A Virtual Machine exposes APIs or handlers for users to make direct RPC to service or use the client to interact with the service.
 Every change on a chain happens through blocks and more specifically, transactions.
-VM handles transactions internally since the consensus engine only cares about the block.
-Let's see, how a transaction goes through the network to update the chain's state.
+A VM handles transactions internally since the consensus engine only cares about the block.
+Let's see, how a transaction goes through the network to update the chain's state:

 - User calls `client.IssueRawTx` or directly make RPC to `service`
-- `service.IssueRawTx()` is called using handlers
+- `service.IssueRawTx()` is called using handlers to
   - Receive transaction bytes as arguments
   - Unmarshal bytes into a transaction object
   - Initialize transaction object with message digest, txID, etc.
-  - Submit transaction to VM
+  - Submit the transaction to VM
-- Transaction is submitted to virtual machine - `vm.Submit()`
+- The transaction is submitted to the Virtual Machine - `vm.Submit()` to
   - Get the preferred (last accepted) block
   - Get the execution context of the preferred block that includes
     - Recent TxIDs (Txns in the lookback window e.g last 10s as defined in Genesis)